mfx-inria/curvislicer/README.md

 # How to use

 This repository is meant to be built from source, and includes binaries (Windows) of some required external tools.
 It is primarily developed under Windows with Visual Studio Community 2019.
 There is not reason this would not work under Linux, but we did not have time yet to make the scripts, external binaires, etc. Contributions are welcome!

+We will also provide a binary release package, so check the files there.

 ## Prerequisites: